The Lancet: Surgisphere study on the use of hydroxychloroquine and chloroquine (2020)

-Covid Commission head pushed US lab origin conspiracy theory (2022)
+COVID-19 Commission US lab origin conspiracy theory (2022)

-In September 2022, The Lancet published the report of their "COVID-19 Commission" headed by Jeffrey Sachs, an economist with no medical background, who has pushed the conspiracy theory that Covid came from a US "biotechnology" lab.
+In September 2022, The Lancet published the report of their COVID-19 Commission headed by economist Jeffrey Sachs, who has claimed that COVID-19 came from a US "biotechnology" lab.

-Before the report's release, Sachs appeared on the podcast of Robert F. Kennedy Jr., who has previously spread vaccine conspiracy theories.
+Before the report's release, Sachs appeared on the podcast of Robert F. Kennedy Jr., who previously spread vaccine conspiracy theories.
 On the podcast episode, Sachs claimed that "Government officials such as Anthony Fauci "are not being honest" about the virus's origins".
-The published report included claims that "'independent researchers have not yet investigated' US labs, and said the National Institutes of Health has 'resisted disclosing details' of its work."

-Virologist Angela Rasmussen commented that this may have been "one of The Lancet's most shameful moments".
+The published report included claims that "independent researchers have not yet investigated" US labs, and said the National Institutes of Health "resisted disclosing details" of its work.
+Virologist Angela Rasmussen commented that this may have been "one of The Lancets most shameful moments".

-David Robertson from the University of Glasgow's Centre for Virus Research said that "It's really disappointing to see such a potentially influential report contributing to further misinformation on such an important topic" and "It's true we've details to understand on the side of natural origins, for example the exact intermediate species involved, but that doesn't mean there's... any basis to the wild speculation that US labs were involved".
+David Robertson from the University of Glasgow's Centre for Virus Research said it was "really disappointing to see such a potentially influential report contributing to further misinformation on such an important topic" and it was "true we've details to understand on the side of natural origins, for example the exact intermediate species involved, but that doesn't mean there's ... any basis to the wild speculation that US labs were involved."